richardsonlima/richardsonlima.github.io/about.md

 ### Hi there 👋

-In an ever shifting technological landscape, where complexity grows faster than abstractions, I work as a Software & Data and Machine Learning Engineer focused on building resilient, cloud native, and intelligence driven platforms, currently with focus on GenAI (agent pattern, data retrieval, multi agent protocol).
-My work is not just about delivering systems, but about designing digital ecosystems that scale human potential and enable engineers to operate with clarity, autonomy, and purpose.
+In an ever shifting technological landscape where complexity often outpaces abstraction, I think resilient, intelligence driven ecosystems.
+As a Software, Data, and Machine Learning Engineer, my current focus lies at the frontier of Applied GenAI—engineering sophisticated agent patterns and multi-agent protocols.
+My work transcends system delivery; it is about designing digital environments that scale human potential, allowing engineers to operate with profound clarity, autonomy, and purpose.

 # About Me